A Serious Tennis Fan’s Complete Guide to the 2026 US Open: Tickets, Tips & More

 - You must have a US bank account to put your tickets up for resale on Ticketmaster.

-CAUTION: Only purchase resale tickets that are clearly labeled with SECTION, ROW, and SEAT numbers that match up with the Stadium Maps I include in this post; if something appears questionable or too good to be true, it probably is.
+4. Only purchase resale tickets that specify the EXACT location of individual seats (e.g. section, row, seat(s) or seat range) that line up with the stadium maps I include in this post (see seating charts and shade maps here).
+If something appears questionable or too good to be true, it probably is.
 Also only buy tickets available for MOBILE TRANSFER.
 You should receive them promptly, and be sure to double-check the tickets you receive correspond to what was advertised.
 If you don’t, contact the reseller and ask for a refund.
 While rare, there’s always a handful of unscrupulous sellers who label tickets inaccurately to make them more appealing.
 Stubhub and other reputable resellers will refund your purchase if you purchase a ticket that has been misrepresented (e.g. the seller delivers a ticket in a different section than advertised) – but then it will be up to you to find another ticket.

-5. Do not buy off Craigslist or classified sites!
+5. Never buy off Craigslist or classified sites!

 I’ve heard tons of stories over the years of folks who got scammed or had to go through considerable hassle to obtain tickets.
 Not worth the risk.
 Also know that NYC law prohibits reselling “scalping” 1500 feet away from the venue (which is effectively everywhere off the subway at the US Open), and they have undercover police on site cracking down on both sellers and buyers.